-Breath tests are not designed to measure the breath from your mouth.
-They are supposed to test air from deep within your lungs, known as “alveolar” air.
-This is why you are required to blow a long, continuous breath into the device—so that you get a good sample of deep-lung breath.
-In theory, this allows the breath test device to measure the percentage of alcohol vapor that was released by the blood flowing into and out of the lungs.
-This is supposed to be a direct measure of your blood alcohol concentration, or how drunk you are.
+Breath tests work by measuring air from deep within your lungs, known as alveolar air.
+This is why you are required to blow a long, continuous breath into the device.
+This allows the breathalyzer to measure the percentage of alcohol vapor released by blood flowing through your lungs.
+The result is your BAC that shows how intoxicated you are.

 Yes.
 There are many possible sources for mouth alcohol other than mouthwash.
 These can include:

-- Breath mints and breath sprays which sometimes include small amounts of alcohol
+- Breath mints and breath sprays which sometimes have small amounts of alcohol

 - Chewing tobacco which often contains pure ethyl alcohol

-- Herbal medicines such as tinctures which are mixed with a small amount of alcohol
+- Herbal medicines such as tinctures which contain small amount of alcohol

 - Burping or vomiting after drinking alcohol